ethanolivertroy/github-security-audit/README.md

 The script will create an output directory with all collected data and a comprehensive compliance report.

+### Finding Your GitHub Organization Name

+Your GitHub organization name is the name that appears in your organization's URL.
+Here's how to find it:

+1. **From the URL**:
+   - Go to your organization in GitHub
+   - Look at the URL, which will be in the format: `https://github.com/YOUR-ORG-NAME`
+   - The text after `github.com/` is your organization name

+2. **From GitHub UI**:
+   - Log in to GitHub
+   - Click your profile photo in the top-right corner
+   - Click "Your organizations" from the dropdown
+   - Find your organization in the list - the name displayed is your organization name

+For example, if your organization URL is `https://github.com/acme-corporation`, then your organization name is `acme-corporation`.

 ### GitHub Token

 When using a token, ensure it has the following permissions: